arangodb/arangodb/Documentation/Books/Manual/Indexing/IndexBasics.md

 indexing `_key`, `_rev`, `_from`, and `_to` is.

 Creating new indexes is by default done under an exclusive collection lock.
-The collection is not available as long as the index is created.
+The collection is not available while the index is being created.
 This "foreground" index creation can be undesirable, if you have to perform it on a live system without a dedicated maintenance window.

 For potentially long running index  creation operations the _rocksdb_ storage-engine also supports